clarech712/testsuite-main/README.md

                  you can leave out one or both of the options check the status of a recently ran job

-  Suggested usage:  testapp <testname>
+  Suggested usage:  ./testapp <testname>
 ```
-**TODO**: What is the point of personal definitions if the user is given the full repo?

 ### Available tests
-By default, `testapp` will search for available tests stored in `/cluster/tufts/hpc/tools/testsuite/0.0.1/testapps/`.
+By default, `./testapp` will search for available tests stored in the relative path `testsuite-main/testapps/`.
 ```
-$ testapp -l
+$ ./testapp -l

 ImageMagick
 NCAR